- Why Is My HDD Slow?

 - Too many temporary files.
 When your hard drive runs out of space due to accumulation of too many junk files, it will eventually slow down.

-How to Speed Up an HDD
+How to Speed Up a Hard Drive Performance

 Here’s a look at more advanced methods to improve your hard drive performance: